 WARDA collects information to keep track of where and when developmental anomalies are occurring in Western Australia.
 This information also guides research and helps to investigate causes, prevention and management of developmental anomalies.

 Link to printable brochure for parents and families.
-To order multiple copies of the brochure contact us.
+To order multiple copies of the brochure please contact us.